tmmss1-iscte/WiFiSniffer/README.md

 ## Environment requirements
-The file 'env_variables_example.py' is an example of how the env_variables.py file (excluded with gitignore) should look like.
+The file 'env_variables_example.py' is an example of how the env_variables.py file should look like.
 The example file is meant to be copied and renamed correctly (env_variables.py), in order to change the values of the input variables as desired.

 ## Main
 To run the Wi-Fi sniffer, simply run the 'main.py' file with superuser privileges (```sudo -E python3 main.py```).